 We strongly believe that all students are entitled to equal access to the facilities and services that they need to maintain their quality of life, enable them to succeed and allow them to be vital and contributing members of the Western community.
 As such, we take accommodation requests seriously.
 For this reason, it is important that accommodation requests for pre-existing needs or conditions be made prior to the residence acceptance date.

 Accommodation requests received after building assignments have been communicated to students will only be considered if and when suitable vacancies become available.

-All of our residences, except Medway-Sydenham Hall, are accessible to people with differing physical abilities.
-Essex Hall, Elgin Hall, Perth Hall, Ontario Hall and London Hall have incorporated a number of barrier-free design features, including some specially designed suites.
+All of our residences - (except Medway-Sydenham Hall) - are accessible to students with differing physical abilities.
+Essex Hall, Elgin Hall, Perth Hall, Ontario Hall and London Hall have incorporated a number of barrier-free design features, including specialty designed suites.

 Final room assignments are determined by the Division of Housing and Ancillary Services according to the level of physical challenge and need, in conjunction with an appraisal of the residence options available to accommodate the need.